ampache/ampache/resources/scripts/api-docs/README.md

 In the markdown documents only the block between `<!-- GENERATED:RESPONSE:BEGIN -->` and `<!-- GENERATED:RESPONSE:END -->` is generated.
 The prose, the input-parameter tables, the `* throws` blocks and the `[Example]` links are hand-written and are left alone.

+## Browse pages

+`generate_browse_docs.py` writes those pages end to end, so an edit made in `docs/browse/` is lost on the next run.
+The filter and sort names come from the query classes in `src/Module/Database/Query`;
+the sentence describing each one comes from `browse_reference.py`, and a name the code implements with no entry there is a hard error.
+Adding a filter or a sort therefore means adding its description in the same commit.

+The generator also compares each query class's declared `FILTERS`/`$sorts` against the case labels `get_sql_filter()`/`get_sql_sort()` really answer to.
+A declared name with no implementation is left out of the table and listed in a note instead, and printed as `DRIFT` on stderr — accepted, silently does nothing, worth fixing in the query class.

+A new browse type needs an entry in `TYPES` here **and** a page with docusaurus frontmatter on the site side, or `build_www.sh` skips it.

 ## Refreshing the OpenSubsonic spec